mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     :code:`collection_id` where "collection" is a variable and "_id" is literal.
     (e.g. the linking key for the source collection is "source_id").
     We use that approach because in MongoDB an ObjectID is guaranteed to provide a unique index.
-That allows the system be more generic.
+That allows the system to be more generic.
-    Hence, unlike FDSN data centers that depend upon the SEED format in MsPASS net, sta, chan, loc (the core miniseed keys) are baggage for joining the site or channel collections to a set of waveform data.
-We have functions for linking seed data with net, sta, chan, and loc keys to build links but the links are still best defined by ObjectIDs.
-An example of why this is more generic is to contrast SEED data to something like a CMP reflection data set.
+    Hence, unlike FDSN data centers that depend upon the SEED format in MsPASS net, sta, chan, loc (the core miniseed keys) are excess baggage in a processing workflow.
+The default aims to only preserve the id that links a datum back to a site and/or channel collection.
+We have functions for
+    linking seed data with net, sta, chan, and loc keys to build links stored in the database or that can be used within a workflow.
+    (See :ref:`Normalization<normalization>`)
+    An example of why the approach we use is more generic is to contrast SEED data to something like a CMP reflection data set.
 In a CMP survey geophone locations are never given names but are indexed by something else like a survey flag